datawire/reference-infrastructure-fabric/README.md

 ## What is an "Infrastructure Fabric"?

-Infrastructure fabric is the term we use to describe the composite of a dedicated networking environment (VPC), service cluster (Kubernetes), and any strongly associated resources that are used by services in the services cluster (e.g. RDS, Elasticache, Elasticsearch).
+Infrastructure fabric is the term we use to describe the composite of a dedicated networking environment (VPC), container cluster (Kubernetes), and any strongly associated resources that are used by services in the container cluster (e.g. RDS, Elasticache, Elasticsearch).

 ## Technical Design in Five Minutes